 The Appeal Board noted that Article 57(2) of Regulation (EC) No 726/2004 and Article 41(2) of Regulation (EC) No 1901/2006 required that clinical trial data be published on EUCTR.
-European Commission (EC) Guideline 2012/c302/03 gave guidance as to when the clinical trial results data should be published.
+European Commission (EC) guideline 2012/c302/03 gave guidance as to when the clinical trial results data should be published.
 According to the guideline posting of results of clinical trials which ended one year or more prior to finalisation of the programming of the relevant database, should be done within 24 months of finalisation of that programming.
 According to the 'What's New' section of the EudraCT public website (post-dated 13 January 2016), the deadline for submission of these results was 21 December 2016.
-This date was referred to in Goldacre el al. In this regard, it appeared to the Appeal Board that whilst the regulation mandated disclosure of results on EUCTR, the EC Guideline and other material advised companies how to comply with the regulation including in relation to the timing of such disclosures.
+This date was referred to in Goldacre et al. In this regard, it appeared to the Appeal Board that whilst the regulation mandated disclosure of results on EUCTR, the EC guideline and other material advised companies how to comply with the regulation including in relation to the timing of such disclosures.
 The Appeal Board considered that it was within the spirit of the Code and good practice to comply with the guideline in question.

-The Appeal Board noted Lilly had stated that it had 86 trials with results and 41 were due to be published on the EUCTR.
-The Appeal Board noted the data in Goldacre et al in that the disclosure percentage was 47.7%.
-Lilly submitted that four of the trials at issue were conducted in UK and were, therefore, subject to the Code.
-Of the remaining four trials with a UK nexus there were three trials at issue in the appeal (trials 2012-005477-31, 2010-022101-18 and 2006-004486-34).
+The Appeal Board noted Teva had published trial results for 18 of 25 trials.
+The Appeal Board noted the data in Goldacre et al in that the results of 7 of Teva's due trials had results due and yet they had not been reported on EUCTR; the disclosure percentage was 72%.
+Teva submitted that three of the trials at issue were conducted in UK and were, therefore, subject to the Code.
+The Appeal Board noted its comment above about trials with no UK nexus.
+Of the remaining three trials with a UK nexus there were two trials at issue in the appeal (trial 116B8 and trial QV-001/2007-Pae).

 The Appeal Board considered that there would be a difference between action to deliberately hide clinical trial data or systematic failure resulting in non or late disclosure and late disclosure of results as part of a retrospective exercise contrary to non-mandatory timelines due to mitigating factors.
-The Appeal Board, nonetheless, noted its view above about good practice and disclosure in accordance with the EC Guideline.
+The Appeal Board, nonetheless, noted its view above about good practice and disclosure in accordance with the EC guideline.